GreenInfo-Network/caliparks.org/documentation/TOPTEN_PARKS.md

  FROM (SELECT count(*) as total, cpad.superunit_id FROM (SELECT * FROM instagram_photos photos WHERE true) as q1 JOIN cpad_superunits cpad ON cpad.superunit_id = q1.superunit_id
- GROUP BY cpad.superunit_id order by total DESC LIMIT 10) as topten, cpad_superunits cpad
+ GROUP BY cpad.superunit_id order by total DESC LIMIT 100) as topten,  -- top 100 here, then filter by name + access below, THEN take top 10 by photo count cpad_superunits cpad
  WHERE topten.superunit_id = cpad.superunit_id
  AND